Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Mathematical structure

-Now, as a typical case, we assume that $Y$ is also a Gaussian random variable with variance $v_Y$ while it does not necessarily obey the Gaussian distribution in general.
+Now, as a typical case, we assume that $Y$ is also a Gaussian random variable with variance $v_Y$ while we do not assume this assumption except for this subsection.
 In this case, the possibility of secure key generation can be discussed by comparison of the correlation coefficient $\rho_A$ between $B$ and $A$ and the correlation coefficient $\rho_E$ between $B$ and $E$.
 That is, when $\rho_E^2< \rho_A^2$, we can distill secure keys from $A$ and $B$ with backward reconciliation.
-The former correlation coefficient $\rho_A$ is calculated as
+By using variance $v_Y$ of $Y$, the former correlation coefficient $\rho_A$ is calculated as